enrique-bustamante/kickstarter-analysis/README.md

 The initial goal of $20k is very high, especially when looking at successful versus failed campaigns.
 Failed campaigns were asking for an average of $10k per failed campaign as opposed to the successful campaigns which averaged $5k.

 Additionally, plays tend to be some of the most successful campaigns.
-To ensure a more successful campaign, it would be recommended to drop the goal from $20k to $3-5k.
+To ensure a more successful campaign, it would be recommended to drop the goal from $20k to a lesser amount such as $2-5k.
 This seems to be a range in which more peopled are more willing to contribute to.

+### Challenge

+Outcome by goal